 Our medium term caution is based on the amount of consumption that has been brought forward, on the excessive use of debt by companies and individuals, on the still stifled criticism directed at key institutions and on the reducing willingness of investors to pay high prices for true earnings (valuations are still too high).
 Money is still hiding in yesterday's winners, new issuance hovers in the wings and as money is withdrawn from equity mutual funds even wonderful companies will be revalued downwards.
-There is simply still too much faith in equities for this to be a fundamental bottom!
+We believe there is simply still too much faith in equities for this to be a fundamental bottom!
 The pendulum of investor sentiment has still not yet swung fully from greed to fear.

 Such a scenario is no fun for fund managers because of the likely volatility.
-Particularly with our short positions there are bound to be times when we will close positions too soon on a trading view and thereby forego opportunities.
-Equally our longs will periodically fail because of growth and competition proving worse than we anticipated or by our misjudging what is priced into expectations.
+Our investments will periodically fail because of growth and competition proving worse than we anticipated or by our misjudging what is priced into expectations.
 Hopefully by scouring the world and being prepared to avoid the popular shares we can give investors some protection.
 In the short term there could be a decent bounce reflecting a moderation of the present high level of investor pessimism.